 COVID-19 or coronavirus in TRORC region

 TRORC’s offices are closed to the public.
 Deliveries and appointments are available if needed.
-Staff are largely working remotely.
+Staff are working both in-office and remotely.
 Email is the best way to reach them, check out the staff page for contact information.
 We will try to keep this page up to date with the latest we hear from the state, as well as our own office operations.

 - VT Emergency Management Updates

 - VT Emergency Management Municipal Page

 - VLCT Resources